Overview of the Privacy Act

 Entities to which the Privacy Act applies

-The PA 1988 applies to federal government agencies (including federal ministers, the Australian Federal Police, a federal court, and a Norfolk Island agency) and to most private sector organisations, including:
+The PA 1988 applies to federal government agencies (including federal ministers, the Australian Federal Police, federal courts, and a Norfolk Island agency) and to most private sector organisations, including:

 - individuals who collect, use or disclose personal information in the course of running a business;